Safeguarding Privacy in Edge Speech Understanding with Tiny Foundation Models: Transcription recovery

-\paragraph{Design A: Timestamp Based Recovery} This is more complex than timestamp based content masking as we need to align the cloud and edge segments and \textit{'patch in'} replacements.
+This is more complex than timestamp based content masking as we need to align the cloud and edge segments and \textit{'patch in'} replacements.
 After offload, the cloud sends back its prediction $C$, a series of text token segments $(c_1, c_2, ... , c_n)$. $T$ is the entity segments list saved locally.

-\paragraph{(1) Segment removal} We remove segments in $C$ based on the specified start and end times in $T$.
+\textbf{(1) Segment Removal.} We remove segments in $C$ based on the specified start and end times in $T$.
 We iterate over $C$ and for each segment $c$, we check if it should be removed.
 A segment $c$ is removed when there is an overlap between $(c_{start}, c_{end})$ with any entry in $T$.
 We filter out the segments that satisfy at least one of the following conditions:

 Moreover, the timestamps generated for consecutive tokens \textit{n} and \textit{n+1} have the same end and start time.
 This can cause excessive removal of tokens.
 To avoid this we right shift each start time by 10 ms and left shift end time by 10 ms.